pdjr-build/swipe-handler/README.md

 If your application provides buttons for non-swipe enabled interfaces, then these can be linked through these properties.

-Example: { leftbutton: document.getELementById('left-button'), rightbutton: 'right-button' }
+Example: { leftbutton: document.getElementById('left-button'), rightbutton: 'right-button' }

 __options.sensitivity__